wp-plugins/nextgen-gallery/readme.txt

 * Slideshow : Full integrated flash slideshow
 * TinyMCE : Button integration for easy adding the gallery tags
 * Sidebar Widget : Show a slideshow, random or recent picture at your sidebar
+* Language support : Translated in more than 12 languages

 For support around this plugin please visit http://alexrabe.boelinger.com/forums/

+For your language file please visit : http://alexrabe.boelinger.com/wordpress-plugins/nextgen-gallery/languages/

 ** PLEASE NOTE !
 This gallery plugin is still in development, it can be contain many bugs ! **